Building and Using Data Infrastructure w/ David from Metaplane

 Q. So what are the core components of a well-executed data infrastructure?

-Q. So if we talk about building a basic data infrastructure, like a minimum viable data stack, if you may, what would be the two or three tools that would comprise a minimum viable data stack?
+Q. If we talk about building a basic data infrastructure — a minimum viable data stack — what would be the two or three tools that would comprise a minimum viable data stack?

-Q. Yeah, that makes sense.
-So, David, can you tell us why there's been an explosion in terms of data infrastructure tooling over the last couple of years?
+Q. Why has there been an explosion of data infrastructure tooling over the last couple of years?

 So what we've realized, and venture capitalists have realized is that the data engineering space is ripe for automation and for SaaS tooling, and so that's more or less achieved now.
 If you think of Fivetran, especially from a batch point of view, you've got big companies out there now, like Fivetran, Airbyte, who've enabled most of the connectors you'd need in the space.
 And you've got some VCs even that identify as like Hadoop refugees.
 They know about the pain from that era, and that's why they've invested in removing some of that pain.

-Q. So building infrastructure is one thing and probably a fun thing for those building it, but how do organizations get various teams to actually use the infrastructure and benefit from it?
+Q. Building infrastructure is one thing and probably a fun thing for those building it, but how do organizations get various teams to actually use the infrastructure and benefit from it?

 And Looker who was sitting on Snowflake, it never had any like capacity issues.
 So that's how this data infra becomes accessible to everyone, not just those building it, but the whole organization.
 So I think that separation of compute from storage was a really key piece of how that became possible.

-Q. And do you have any specific thoughts on how data-adjacent teams like product teams and growth teams can actually derive value from a good data infrastructure?
+Q. Do you have any specific thoughts on how data-adjacent teams like product teams and growth teams can actually derive value from a good data infrastructure?